Sport in London: Tennis

 The All England Lawn Tennis and Croquet Club, home of the Wimbledon Championships, is in Wimbledon in south London.
 London is also home to Queen's Club, a sports club that hosts the annual Queen's Club Championships.
 London hosted the ATP World Tour Finals at O2 Arena from 2009 till 2020.
-There is also the National Tennis Centre recently opened by the Queen in Roehampton.
+There is also the National Tennis Centre opened by the Queen in Roehampton.

 Basketball

 For years London Towers have been the flagship of London basketball, dominating the domestic British Basketball League (BBL), challenging in the Euroleague and fighting out a cross-town rivalry with Greater London Leopards.
 However, early into the new millennium both teams encountered several financial obstacles and soon folded.

 After Towers withdrew from the BBL in 2006, lower-league team London United were elected to the top-tier to ensure the capital continued its presence in Britain's only professional league.
 Yet after just a year they too found themselves falling at financial hurdles and were replaced by another lower-league outfit, London Capital, who eventually folded in 2013.

 In similar fashion, following the demise of the Leopards in 2003, fans set up a new club to replace and carry on the Leopards name.
 The reincarnated London Leopards today compete in the second-tier English Basketball League.

 The O2 arena hosted the Euroleague Final Four in 2013.

 The current only London professional basketball team is the London Lions.
 The London Lions originated from Milton Keynes but moved to London in 2013.
 Playing out of Crystal Palace National Sports Centre in year one, the team qualified for the end of season Playoffs with an all English squad.
 The following year the club moved into the Copper Box Olympic facility and duly sold out 7,000 seats for their first ever game against US College side, Iowa University.
 In the spirit of legacy, the club has forged partnerships whilst building a truly community club in London, in association with GLL (the largest leisure provider in the city), and now the Youngblood Lions, Hackney Community College, Epping Forest College, Raines School, Right Development Foundation and many more.
 This season (2017–18), the Club finished second in the premiership league and won the British Basketball All-Stars Championship.